damiendart/notes/photoshop.markdown

     - the spacing to 1%.
   - In the _Shape Dynamics_ panel:
     - Set the minimum diameter to 20%, and
-    - set the angle jitter to be determined by the initial direction.
+    - set the angle jitter to be determined by the direction.
   - In the _Texture_ panel:
     - Set the texture to anything, it doesn't matter.
     - Then set the scale to 100%,